Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![wso_ground_speed_indicator](../../img/wso_ground_speed_indicator.jpg)

 Provides the aircraft's ground speed in knots, and is calibrated from 0 to 1999 knots.
 Requires INS for accurate presentation.
-If INS off, can register any value of up to 150 knots when motionless on ground.
+If INS is off, it can register any value of up to 150 knots when motionless on the ground.

 ## True Airspeed Indicator